The Special Education Battle.

 We pick up the sword for those who are weary because we know their children deserve protection, too.
 We know when we are down that there will be more parents behind us better trained and more knowledgeable on how to fight this war.
 And we will continue to fight until there is a true opportunity for peace.

-This post was submitted by blog reader and parent advocate Mary Beth A, from North Carolina.
+This post was submitted by a blog reader and parent advocate Mary Beth A, from North Carolina.
+It was originally published in 2016 and was recently republished.